invenia/TrackedDistributions.jl/README.md

 TrackedDistributions extends Distributions such that it can work with TrackedArrays, like this:

 # A note of expectations
 This is a pretty barebones package, and is pretty limited in terms coverage of the distributions in Distributions.
-By "limited", there is one distribution covered...
+By "limited", there is one distribution covered at present...
 However, it can be extended to include other relevant Distributions of interest, while a more robust solution of integrating Flux/Zygote and Distributions can be found.

+# Examples
 ```
 d = TMVDiagonalNormal(Flux.Tracker.TrackedArray(zeros(2)), Flux.Tracker.TrackedArray(ones(2)))
 ```